wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    The other reason for a shortage of enterprise specialists is entrenchment of "separation of duties" and "least privilege" principles.
 Very few are able to cross fiefdoms to build the multi-tool and multi-disciplinary skills needed today.

-   To achieve competitive speed, many HR, marketing, and other "user" departments have gone outside on-premise data centers by running "Shadow IT" operations using enterprise software such as Salesforce, AWS, Microsoft, GCP, and others.
+   To achieve competitive speed, many HR, marketing, and other "user" departments need to go outside on-premise data centers by running "Shadow IT" operations using enterprise software such as Salesforce, AWS, Microsoft, GCP, and others.
 Enlightened enterprise software vendors provide a way to get licenses using a personal credit card because it is sometimes necessary to bridge the gap to ultimately enables bottom-up achievement of enterprise agility objectives.

    The good news today is that individuals and small businesses can now use the same core cloud infrastructure (at AWS, Azure, GCP, etc.).
 However, many software companies make the bulk of their profit on additional-charge enterprise level subscriptions.
-Such features are available free for a temporary amount of time.
+Such features are usually not free, even for a temporary amount of time.

    Vendor flexibility is especially important if competitors have similar features.
 Being able to run competing products in parallel in near production mode is often the only effective way to truely evaluate actual value between similar products.
 BTW, this is why it is often counter-productive for vendors to artifically limit evaluation periods to a mere two weeks.
 Many such vendors are eliminated prematurely because evaluation periods are usually much longer due to organizational complexities.

-## 8. High Security
+## 7. High Security

    Because enterprises are tempting targets, defensive security is important.
 So every piece of software and every service needs vetting -- a thankless, tedious endeavor.
 So many use specialist consultants and whistic.com, which pool security questionaires and answers to reduce duplicate work.

    When working with cloud vendors, many enterprises prefer to generate their own <strong>customer-owned keys</strong> for encryption of data at rest instead of having cloud vendors provide the keys.

    Many enterprises specify encryption of all data on hard drives.
 On Windows, BitLocker is used.
-On Linux, PGP and TruCrypt are options.
+On Linux, MCrypt, PGP, TruCrypt, and others are options.

-   Enterprises usually provide their users VPN (Virtual Private Network) to create an encrypted tunnel through the public internet.
-Enterprise editions of the Windows 10 operating system enables "DirectConnect" which ensures use of a VPN all the time when away from the office.
-It also blocks the Microsoft Store app and its installation of apps from that store.
+   Enterprises usually provide their users VPN (Virtual Private Network) to create an encryption-protected tunnel through the public internet.
+Enterprise editions of the Windows 10 operating system enables "DirectConnect" which ensures use of a VPN all the time.
+It also blocks apps from being installed.

    Some enterprises want Long-Term Servicing Channel (LTSC) where new features are not updated, just security updates.
 This is partly to maintain <strong>consistency</strong> of training and support materials used.